-- This month, the best performing index among smart factor indices is the SciBeta Developed Growth Diversified Multi-Strategy index, with a relative return of 0.59% compared to broad cap-weighted indices, closely followed by the SciBeta Developed Low Volatility Diversified Multi-Strategy index, with a relative return of 0.54%, while the SciBeta Developed High Volatility Diversified Multi-Strategy index posts the lowest relative return (0.02%).
-Performance for smart factor indices exposed to risk factors known to be well rewarded over long periods remains strong with annual performance in excess of broad cap-weighted indices ranging from 1.33% to 2.72% since inception for the Developed universe.
+- This month, the best performing index in the Developed World universe among smart factor indices is the SciBeta Developed High Profitability Diversified Multi-Strategy index, with a relative return of 0.84% compared to the broad cap-weighted index, while the SciBeta Developed Low Profitability Diversified Multi-Strategy index posts the lowest relative return (-0.49%).
+Performance for smart factor indices exposed to risk factors known to be well rewarded over long periods remains strong, with annual performance in excess of broad cap-weighted indices ranging from 0.85% to 3.11% since inception for the Developed universe.

-- Over the long term, all Multi-Beta Multi-Strategy indices post positive excess return compared to broad cap-weighted indices.
-Using long-term US track records since January 1, 1974 (40 years), the EW and ERC benchmarks post respective relative returns compared to cap-weighted indices of 4.09% and 3.88%.
+- Over the long term, all flagship Scientific Beta Multi-Beta Multi-Strategy indices post positive excess return compared to broad cap-weighted indices.
+Using long-term US track records since January 1, 1975 (40 years), the EW benchmark posts relative returns compared to the cap-weighted index of 3.95%.

 As part of its policy of transferring know-how to the industry, EDHEC-Risk Institute has set up ERI Scientific Beta.
 ERI Scientific Beta is an original initiative which aims to favour the adoption of the latest advances in smart beta design and implementation by the whole investment industry.
 Its academic origin provides the foundation for its strategy: offer, in the best economic conditions possible, the smart beta solutions that are most proven scientifically with full transparency of both the methods and the associated risks.